envato/stack_master/README.md

 ### Secret

-The secret resolver expects a `secret_file` to be defined in the stack definition which is a GPG encrypted YAML file.
-Once decrypted and parses, the value provided to the secret resolver is used to lookup the associated key in the secret file.
+The secret parameters resolver expects a `secret_file` to be defined in the stack definition which is a GPG encrypted YAML file.
+Once decrypted and parsed, the value provided to the secret resolver is used to lookup the associated key in the secret file.
 A common use case for this is to store database passwords.

 stack_master.yml: